aleksandarLazic1998/bank-api/README.md

 ## Run The Serve:

-## Run The Serve:

 -To run the server follow these next few steps:

 1. Open the terminal and clone repository with command: https://github.com/aleksandarLazic1998/bank-api.git,
 2. Navigate in Terminal to folder where you clone the repository,
 3. Install all dependencies with command: npm install,
-4. And finally run the server with command: npm run start
+4. And finally run the server with command: npm start

 ## Packages: